 “Don’t believe everything you read.”

-The Web can be a great resource.
+The internet can be a great resource.
 There are millions of websites that offer health-related information.
 You can learn about a specific disease or health condition.
 You can also find tips on staying healthy.
 But among these websites, many present myths and half-truths as if they are facts.

 Path to improved health